Badbond/toCairn/README.md

 not compile correctly.
 Run `mvn clean compile` to recompile the project, and the problem should be gone.
 This happens when initializing the Spring context both during running the application and during tests.

+### Persistence queries seem to take very long

+Due to how Spring Data Neo4J (SDN) is implemented it could be that, when persisting certain resources, a lot of queries need to be executed.
+SDN tries to make sure that the graph database exactly matches the Java model.
+As most of our resources are linked, this means that it will try to verify the whole graph every time you persist a resource.
+We tried to mitigate this as much as possible with custom queries for persisting relationships as well as using projections for storing and retrieving data.

+However, it could be the case on a different model that it keeps getting stuck when persisting entities.
+To debug such case for yourself, run the application with the `-Dlogging.level.org.springframework.data.neo4j=DEBUG` environment variable set.
+This will log all the queries made to Neo4J in the console.

+### Missing expected relationships

+As the relationships between classes is determined using static code analysis, there are various reasons why certain expected relationships are not present in the constructed graph.
+Most understandably at first, relationships based on reflection that are only present during runtime are not possible (at least to a certain point) using static analysis.
+The same goes for polymorphism.
+We can hardly deduce from static analysis whether a class is a certain subtype and therefore we do not see such relationships.

+Lastly, from static code analysis, we often only know the name of a class.
+However, to accurately match that class, we need its fully qualified name.
+For that, we use JavaParser's symbol solver.
+From traffic on discussion fora, it seems that this is still the most used AST parser and way to deduce this in meta-programming.
+However, this symbol solver is (at the time of writing) unmaintained.
+Therefore, some AST could not be resolved due to, for example, new Java constructs that the solver does not yet support (such as Java 10's `var`).
+Lastly, not providing dependency `.jar` files greatly lowers the ability to solve class FQNs as often a type must be deduced from library usage (e.g. deserialization) .
+To see such problems, you can enable debug logging through the environment property `logging=debug` which will print them to the console.

 ## License

 This project is licensed under the [Apache 2.0 license](LICENSE.txt).